Digital on-screen graphics by country: Romania

 Romanian TV channels display their logos in a particular corner of the screen depending on the network.
 Public broadcaster TVR and commercial network Intact Media Group (which owns Antena 1, one of the country's most popular channels) display their logos at the top right corner (except for news channel Antena 3, which uses the bottom right).
 However, Pro TV, the most popular commercial station, and its sister channels show their logos at the top left corner (except during news broadcasts, where the Pro TV logo at the top left is removed and a Știrile Pro TV logo is placed at the bottom left, and during football games, when it is placed at the top right, to allow the score display to be seen).
 This channel along with Acasă TV and Pro Cinema had also the DTH provider logo in the top-right corner, on the transmissions from these DTH platforms, to prevent CATV piracy.
-The top left corner is also used by national commercial station Kanal D, as well as smaller national TV stations like National TV and Prima TV.
+The top left corner is also used by national commercial station Kanal D, as well as smaller national TV stations such as National TV and Prima TV.
 Note that the Pro network channels which are available in HD (namely Pro TV, Pro 2 and Pro X) display the channel logo in the top left but the HD watermark in the top right.